a1v0/a1v0.de/README.md

     - This is convoluted but might be the only way to get it done.
     - Check all articles to see if full HTML could be useful in their titles.
 10. Remove article list pages (i.e. category pages) from Google, if possible.
+11. Logo active-but-not-hover style is messy.
+Can we create specific exceptions for the logo so that the active style, whether hovering or not, looks a certain way?